dmx-systems/dmx-documentation/docs/devel.rst

 * Implement a provider class for the type of the entity parameter, resp. make sure such a provider class already exists (as part of the DMX Core or one of the installed DMX plugins).

 *********************************
-Writing a DMX Webclient Extension
+Writing a DMX Webclient extension
 *********************************

 TODO